 Tyreek Hill’s 2024 season was a far cry from his usual explosive standards, finishing as the WR33 in points per game (10.5) – a massive disappointment for fantasy managers who spent early-round draft capital on him.
 While much of the blame can be pinned on Tua Tagovailoa‘s injury, Hill still underwhelmed even when his quarterback was healthy.
 In the 11 games with Tagovailoa under center, Hill surpassed 100 receiving yards just twice and averaged 12.4 fantasy points per game, only good enough for WR18 during that span.
 He was battling a wrist injury from Week 1 onward, which may have impacted his efficiency, but the steep drop in performance is still concerning.
 His yards per route run plummeted to just 1.75 – less than half of his 2023 mark – and he posted the worst YAC/catch of his career (3.5), signaling a potentially sharp decline.

 Hill also turned 31 this offseason, and the dreaded age cliff for speed-dependent wide receivers may be arriving.
 His outburst at the end of the 2024 season – removing himself from the game and demanding to get out of Miami – adds another layer of uncertainty regarding his role and long-term future with the Dolphins.
-There are so many red flags: declining efficiency, age, durability concerns regarding the rehab from the wrist injury, and potential chemistry issues with the team that make him a high-risk, low-confidence fantasy pick in 2025 drafts, especially if his ADP remains in the early rounds.
+There are so many red flags: declining efficiency, age, durability concerns regarding the rehab from the wrist injury, and potential chemistry issues with the team that make him a high-risk, low-confidence fantasy pick in 2025 drafts, especially with his ADP relatively high as the WR14 (35th overall).

 Terry McLaurin had a career year in 2024 with 82 catches for nearly 1,110 yards and 13 TDs (2nd among all WRs and 16 TDs including the postseason), finishing the 2024 season as the WR6 overall and WR15 in points per game.
 According to FantasyPros’ boom or bust report, McLaurin finished as a top 24 weekly option in 69% of his games, tied for the 3rd-highest among all WRs.
 TMC took off with Jayden Daniels as his QB, and the duo will be looking to repeat their efforts in their second season together in 2025.